sharmi-sumiya/Global-Economy-Indicators-/README.md

 ![Screenshot 2025-02-13 223053](https://github.com/user-attachments/assets/393691a7-ab2f-4110-aa26-a0dc8068ad7a)

-Key Features
+## Key Features
-Data Processing & Analysis:
+*Exploratory Analysis and Visualization

 Understanding the global economy requires careful analysis of various key indicators.
 These indicators provide insights into the economic health of nations and help shape policy decisions, investment strategies, and economic forecasts.